10 steps to set goals so you achieve absolutely nothing

 Our beliefs—how we perceive ourselves and the world—directly affect our behavior in day-to-day life.
 The first step of successful goal-setting is to reset the mindset—so do a failed goal-setting.

-You’ve probably read a ton about cultivating optimism and building good habits.
-To unset goals, you want to do the exact opposite.
 It’s common if it takes some time for this new mindset to become ingrained in your brain.
 But fret not, it’s far easier to follow a destructive path—especially in the beginning—compared to making a positive change.

 Here are the three most essential mindsets you’ll need: